eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

     $ /hono/cli/target$ java -jar hono-cli-0.7-SNAPSHOT-exec.jar --spring.profiles.active=amqp-adapter-cli

-To run the client with a different value for the message address, username, password and payload body, we supply those values to command by doing the following:
+To run the client with a different value for the message address, username, password and payload body, do the following:

     $ /hono/cli/target$ java -jar hono-cli-0.7-SNAPSHOT-exec.jar --spring.profiles.active=amqp-adapter-cli --username=sensor20@DEFAULT_TENANT --password=my-secret --message.address=event/DEFAULT_TENANT/4710 --payload='{"alarm": 1}'

-    Rejected{error=Error{condition=amqp:precondition-failed, description='device unknown or disabled', info=null}}
+    Accepted{}

 After running the client, the delivery state is printed to standard output.
-As shown above, if we try to publish a message for a device that is not registered, the message will be rejected by the AMQP adapter by sending back the *rejected* disposition frame.
-The disposition frame received from the client is logged to standard output.
+The output shown above shows that the request to upload a telemetry message succeeded and `accepted` disposition frame is printed to standard output.

 {{% note %}}
 There are two JAR files in the hono/cli/target directory.
 The JAR to use for the client is the `hono-cli-0.7-SNAPSHOT-exec.jar` and not the `hono-cli-0.7-SNAPSHOT.jar` file.
 Running the latter will not work and will output the message: `no main manifest attribute, in hono-cli-0.7-SNAPSHOT.jar`